-We know by his actions that Henry was at least complicit in the practice of slavery.
+We know by his actions that Henry was complicit in the practice of slavery.
 His feelings and philosophy on the matter is more complicated.
 Below is reprinted a letter, written by Henry to Robert Pleasants in 1773.
 Pleasants was a prominent Quaker, and would eventually found the Abolition Society of Richmond, and had sent Henry a book about the slave trade.

 In that honest objectivity toward himself and the Founders, this letter remains as a testament to his conscience, his character, and his hope for the nation—hopes that, although unseen by himself or his contemporaries, would one day be realized by later generations.

 DEAR SIR: I take this opportunity to acknowledge the receipt of Anthony Benezet’s book against the slave trade.
 I thank you for it.
 It is not a little surprising that the professors of Christianity, whose chief excellence consists in softening the human heart,and in cherishing and improving its finer feelings, should encourage a practice so totally repugnant to the first impressions of right and wrong.
 What adds to the wonder is that this practice has been introduced in the most enlightened ages.
 Times, that seem to have pretensions to boast of improvements in the arts and sciences, and refined morality, have brought into general use, and guarded by many laws, a species of violence and tyranny, which our rude and more barbarous, but more honest ancestors detested.

 Is it not amazing, that at a time, when the rights of humanity are stated and understood with precision, in a country, above all others, fond of liberty, that in such an age, and in such a country, we find men professing a religion the most humane, mild, gentle, and generous, adopting a principle as repugnant to humanity, as it is inconsistent with the bible, and destructive to morality?
 Every thinking, honest man rejects it in speculation, how few in practice from conscientious motives!